divyaansh0105/InventorAPI/README.md

 # Inventor API

-The ExtrudeCommand application is a simple program that demonstrates how to create a part document, sketch a rectangle, and perform an extrusion using the Autodesk Inventor API.
+The ExtrudeCommand application is a simple program that makes a part document,does a sketch and extrudes it.

 ## Prerequisites

 Make sure you have the following prerequisites installed before running the application:

 - Autodesk Inventor must be installed on your machine.
+- Visual Studio to run the soultion.

 ## Getting Started